piotrchabros/ApiPopulationMicroservice/README.md

 ## Possible additional improvements

 ### Cache
-* caching mechanism would useful in improving performance of retrieving the data, if population API would cause any issues
+* in case of massive amounts of users, it could be useful to introduce caching mechanisms in order to improve performance of retrieving the data
-* cache could be implemented on the front-end, as well as on the back-end
+* the cache service layer could be implemented on the front-end, as well as on the back-end

+### Countries synchronization between the microservice and api.population
-* could also store and periodically update the data in the backend using scheduler, e.g. [quartz](http://www.quartz-scheduler.org/)
+* to face potential situation of changes in the api.population country list, the microservice could also store and periodically update countries using scheduler like [quartz](http://www.quartz-scheduler.org/)

 ### Frontend
 * use webpack, eslint and other useful plugins and tools